 It’s all about good data management

-Your materials management transformation is likely to begin with quality data.
+Your supply chain materials management transformation is likely to begin with quality data.

 Without good data – and by that we mean data that is both accurate and relevant – you simply may not have the insight needed to accurately track how your materials management process is impacting your broader supply chain over time.